frctl/fractal-docs/docs/guide/customisation/web-themes.md

 fractal.web.theme(myCustomisedTheme);
 ```

-See the Mandelbrot ~@TODOLINK @default-theme#configuration', 'configuration docs') }} for full details on available options, or the appropriate theme documentation/README for other themes.
+See the Mandelbrot [configuration docs](../web/default-theme.html#customisation) for full details on available options, or the appropriate theme documentation/README for other themes.

 ::: warning
 You will need to `npm install` any theme that you want to customise before you can `require()` it in your project settings file.